Comparison9 min read

 The short version:

-Technology partners are other software vendors whose product integrates with yours — they build connections, you co-market and co-sell.
-Solution partners are services firms that sell, implement, or service your product to end customers in exchange for margin or commission.
-Most B2B SaaS programs run both tracks, but the operational mechanics are different enough that they should be managed separately.
+Technology partners are software vendors and ISVs whose product works alongside your services — they build connections, you co-market and co-sell.
+Solution partners are services firms that sell, implement, or service your offering to end clients in exchange for margin or commission.
+Most MSP partner programs run both tracks, but the operational mechanics are different enough that they should be managed separately.

 Quick Comparison